johannes256/colorfinder/README.md

                   print(f"The nearest color to {hex_color} is {nearest_color}")
                      ```

 3. A list of hex color codes is provided within the script, but you can modify it if needed.

 ## Example Output

 For an input color of `#f2e3bc`, the script returns the nearest color from the list as `#f5deb3`.

 ## Dependencies

 This script requires Python 3.x and the `math` module (which is part of the Python standard library).

-                     ---

-                     This text gives users an overview of what the script does, how it works, and how to use it.
-You can adjust it further based on your needs or additional features.